Childhood Bible Stories

 Day one: light

 Before anything else existed, God was already there.
 In the very beginning the world was dark, empty, and without shape.
+There was no sunshine yet, no birdsong, no waves lapping against any shore, only deep, dark waters, with God's Spirit hovering over them the way a bird hovers over its nest.
 Then God spoke.
 He said, "Let there be light," and light appeared, pushing back the darkness.
-God separated the light from the dark and called the light "day" and the dark "night."
-He looked at the light and called it good — and the very first evening and morning passed.
-Children love that the whole story starts not with a loud crash but with a single, gentle word from God.
+God saw that the light was good.
+He separated the light from the dark, and He called the light "day" and the dark "night."
+Then came the very first evening and the very first morning the world had ever had: day one.
+Notice what the story does not say: there is no struggle, no strain, no loud crash.
+Children love that the whole thing begins not with a bang but with a single, gentle word from God.
+He speaks, and it simply happens.
+That quiet pattern, God said and it was so, will keep time through the whole week like the steady beat of a good bedtime story.

 Sky, sea and land appearing with plants and trees